5 (British TV channel): 5 Text

-From 1997 to 2011 Channel 5 operated its own analogue teletext service providing a basic range of programme listings, film summaries and programme previews of Channel 5 content.
-The service was provided by Sky Text until 2002 when Teletext Ltd. took over as provider of Channel 5's teletext service.
-The service was withdrawn due to the digital switchover and the shift to internet and social media.
+From 1997 to 2011 Channel 5 operated its analogue teletext service providing a basic range of programme listings, film summaries and programme previews of Channel 5 content.
+The service was provided by Sky Text until 2002 when Teletext Ltd. took over as the provider of Channel 5's Teletext service.
+The service was withdrawn due to the digital switchover and the shift to the Internet and social media.

 Channel 5 on Pluto TV

-As of December 2021, Channel 5 has a number of channels streaming 24 hours a day on ViacomCBS' free TV app Pluto TV.
+As of December 2021, Channel 5 has several channels streaming 24 hours a day on Paramount Global's free TV app Pluto TV.
 The channels include: